top of page

 Are All Ear Seeds the Same?

-No. Ear seeds may be made from:
+Ear seeds may be made from:

-• Vaccaria herb seeds (traditional)
+• Vaccaria seeds (traditional)

 Both serve the same acupressure function.
 Selection depends on: